 — A minimum of four 3.0 semester credit hour courses each semester (i.e., 12 credits each semester)

-— Nine credits of face-to-face instruction per semester; you may take any credits above that online
+— Nine of the twelve credits as face-to-face instruction (in person) each semester; you may also take additional credits online

 Graduates must take

-— A minimum of three 3.0 semester credit hour courses per semester (i.e., 9 credits each semester)
+— A minimum of three 3.0 semester credit hour courses each semester (i.e., 9 credits each semester)

-— Six credits of face-to-face instruction are required per semester; you may take any credits above that online
+— Six of the nine credits as face-to-face instruction (in person) each semester; you may also take additional credits online

 If there is only one class remaining in your last semester, it may NOT be online.